calebephrem/quantum-zsh/README.md

    source ~/.zshrc
    ```

-5. ⭐ Gie the [repo](https://github.com/calebephrem/quantum-zsh) a star if you love it!
+5. ⭐ Give the [repo](https://github.com/calebephrem/quantum-zsh) a star if you love it!

 🎉 **Boom!
 Quantum is now live in your terminal.**